 - Has trouble learning to count or say the days of the week and other common word sequences

-Warning Signs in Grade School or Middle School
+Dyslexia Warning Signs Checklist in Grade School or Middle School

 - Struggles with reading and spelling